rochdev/angular-polymerize/README.md

 <paper-input value="val" on-change="onChange(val)">
 ```

-## Custom configuration
+## Advanced configuration

-If you need to register an element that was unavailable when the `polymer-ready` event was triggered, you can use `polymerizeProvider` to do so:
+If you need to register an element that was unavailable when the `polymer-ready` event was fired, you can use `polymerizeProvider` to do so:

 ```js
 var module = angular.module('app', ['polymerize']);